Guest blog by Kristen Klepac

 Green Flag Digital

-Social following and earning potential for student-athletes
+Social following and earning potential for college athletes